AlexisBouvard/AlexisBouvard/README.md

-- 👋 Hi, I’m @AlexisBouvard
+- 👋 Hi, I’m @Alexis !
-- 👀 I’m interested in IT, sports, and food 🍕🍔
+- 👀 I’m interested in IT, sports, and food 💻⚽️🍔
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Angular & React Native
 - 📫 How to reach me : bouvardalexis@gmail.com